priyabnsal/DSA-Cheat-Sheet/README.md

 2. Adjacency List

 ## Recursion
-1. 1 to N, N to 1 and Factorial.
+1. 1 to N, N to 1 and Factorial by Aditya Verma
 2. Height of Binary Tree.
 3. Sum of Arrat & Sum Of Digits.
-4. Sort An Array.
+4. Sort An Array by Aditya Verma

 # Resources for Interview Preparation